 Few can resist a good murder mystery, which is exactly what LAST STOP LARRIMAH is, albeit in larger-than-life documentary form.

-Quite literally in the middle of nowhere in Australia’s Northern Territory, the run-down and forgotten little town of Larrimah couldn’t be any less assuming.
+Quite literally in the middle of nowhere in Australia's Northern Territory, the run-down and forgotten little town of Larrimah couldn't be any less assuming.
 The ten remaining residents (yes, ten) are like forgotten troops at an outpost.
-Few of them get along, bringing them all under police and national media scrutiny, given the unusual circumstances of the victim’s disappearance.
+Few of them get along, which brings them all under police and national media scrutiny, given the unusual circumstances of the victim's disappearance.

 Ultimately the movie is less about who committed the crime than about the strange circumstances surrounding it.
-The town and its inhabitants are straight out of a Tom Waits song, with that wonderful mix of humor, loneliness, quirkiness, and tragedy.
+The town and its inhabitants are straight out of a Tom Waits song, with that wonderful mix of humor, loneliness, quirkiness and tragedy.